didhealth/health-did-resolver/doc/did-method-spec.md

 ## Author

 - DID Health core team: Hector Flores.
-VJ Hameed, Richard Braman
+Shyem Patel, Richard Braman

 ## Preface

+The DID:HEALTH method specification adheres to the requirements outlined in the DID specification, as currently published by the W3C Credentials Community Group.
+For comprehensive information about DIDs and DID method specifications,

 The DID:HEALTH method specification conforms to the requirements specified in the [DID specification](https://w3c-ccg.github.io/did-core/), currently published by the W3C Credentials Community